DimitriosDalaklidhs/ProductManagement/README.md

+tell me!

 ProductManagement

-A simple Java console application for managing companies and their products.
-This project was intentionally designed not only to demonstrate Java fundamentals but also to showcase practical experience with IntelliJ IDEA as a professional development environment.

- A Note on Project Purpose
+📌 Project Purpose

-Although this repository contains a simple Java console application, the main intention behind the project is to demonstrate my ability to work confidently and efficiently with IntelliJ IDEA.
-The focus is not only on writing Java code but on showing practical experience with a professional development environment.
+Although this repository contains a basic Java application, its primary purpose is to showcase:

+Confident use of IntelliJ IDEA

+Proper project structuring and package organization

+Running, testing, and debugging inside the IDE

+Setting up Git version control within IntelliJ

-Throughout development I created a complete project structure, organized packages, ran and tested the application inside the IDE, configured version control, initialized a local Git repository, connected it to GitHub, committed changes, and published the project directly through IntelliJ IDEA.
+Creating a local repository, connecting it to GitHub, committing changes, and publishing the project directly from the IDE

-This repository is therefore designed to highlight familiarity with IntelliJ IDEA and its workflow rather than to present a large or complex Java system.
+The project is therefore designed to reflect real-world IDE workflow experience rather than present a large or advanced Java system.

-Features
+✨ Features

-This application allows multiple companies to be added, each with several products.
+Add multiple companies, each with several products

-Users can enter product details such as name, code and price.
-Product codes are validated to ensure they follow the correct format.
+Input product details (name, code, price)

+Validate product codes (AA123456 format: 2 letters + 6 digits)

-The system identifies the most expensive product across all companies.
+Identify the most expensive product across all companies

-A search function allows users to look up products by name regardless of capitalization.
+Search for products by name (case-insensitive)

-Interaction is entirely console based and simple to run.
+Fully console-based and simple to run

-Project Structure
+📁 Project Structure
 ProductManagement/
 └── src/
     └── Project/